 Some benefits attract ‘Class 1A NIC’ which is payable by the employer.
 Payroll Manager automatically calculates the total amount of Class 1A NIC due (if any), and displays this figure on the P11d(b).
 Not all benefit types are subject to Class 1A NIC.

 Class 1A NIC is paid to HMRC separately from any other NIC/PAYE payments and must be paid 22nd July following the end of the tax year in order to avoid a penalty.
 The HMRC guide ‘Pay employers’ Class 1A National Insurance‘ gives details of the various payment methods available.

 Some employers use Optional Remuneration Arrangements (OpRA) such as ‘Salary Sacrifice’ to provide benefits to their employees.
 From April 2017 new rules were introduced so that the taxable value of a Benefit in Kind (BIK) is now the higher of the taxable value of that BIK under the ‘normal’ rules and the amount of salary/cash forgone.
 If you are using OpRA to provide employee benefits then please read Appendix 12 HMRC 480: Expenses and Benefits Guide before completing your P11ds.

 6. Filing a ‘Nil’ P11d(b)

-You only need to inform HMRC that you don’t need to make a return if they have sent you a paper P11D(b), an electronic notice to file a P11D(b) or a reminder letter.
+You only need to inform HMRC that you don’t need to make a return if they have sent you an electronic notice to file a P11D(b) or a reminder letter.
 If you have not paid any expenses or benefits to employees and have not received anything from HMRC asking you to file a return then you do not need to file a P11D(b) at all.